- FITS YOUR LIFESTYLE: Softcup provides 12 hours of period protection making it ideal for the busy,...

 Usually, both parties report not being able to feel them during penetrative sex.
 Although the ring around the edge is a little bit rigid, the center portion of it is very soft and shouldn’t cause any interference with this.

-That said, if you, or your partner reaches up into your vagina with a finger, you’ll probably notice a Soft Cup in there.
+That said, if you, or your partner reaches up into your vagina with a finger, you’ll probably notice the Instead menstrual cup in there.
 It feels noticeably different than your cervix or other tissue in your vagina.

 Check it out for yourself to see if it solves the “messy sex” problem.